-Debugging JSON Schema Validation Failures on CMMS Work Order Payloads: Type Coercion and Nested Asset Hierarchy Mismatches
+Debugging JSON Schema Validation Failures on CMMS Work Order Payloads

-When a Python automation script dispatches a batch of generated work orders to the CMMS ingestion endpoint, the validation layer returns a 400 Bad Request with a structured error payload.
-The application logs capture the exact jsonschema exception:
+When a Python automation script dispatches a batch of generated work orders, the validation layer returns 400 Bad Request with a structured error body.
+The application log captures the precise jsonschema exception chain:

 Traceback (most recent call last):